sidastro30/Cadence-Design-System-Projects/IV curves of PMOS and NMOS.md

-# Project: Layout and Simulate operation of NMOS and PMOS transistors using the C5 process
+# Layout and Simulate operation of NMOS and PMOS transistors using the C5 process
 # NMOS
 ## Virtuoso Schematic Editor